keenanamigos/postcode-finder/README.md

-Uses the Google Maps API to take user input of a town/city name or part of an address to return the post code/zip code for that particular entry
+Uses the Google Maps API to take user input of an address to return the post code for that particular entry

+Example Input:
+109 Birdwood Road Cambridge UK
+1500 W. Kennedy Rd.
+Lake Forest, IL
+Exeter, NH

+*Error message doesn't trigger on completely blank input